 Thank-you so much for the news that Drinking Brecht has been chosen for the Breakthrough in Storytelling award.
 Thank-you for the time you’ve taken to consider the work.
 I am unable to accept at the present time, because of the actions of Columbia University over the past year and a half, and specifically over the past month with the abduction of Mahmoud Khalil from the Columbia campus, the termination of visas and degrees of pro-Palestinian students; and the current boycott of Columbia University.

-I went to Columbia School of the Arts for graduate school and I taught in the academic writing program.
-I loved my time there, and so this award, in different circumstances, would be a greatly appreciated full-circle moment.
-But if I had been at Columbia during last year, I hope I would have been brave enough to be part of that encampment.
+I was a student at Columbia, and so under other circumstances this award would be a greatly appreciated full-circle moment.
+But I came here on a student visa, and have stayed here on a greencard.
+If I had been at Columbia during the last year, I hope I would have been brave enough to be part of that encampment.
 I hope I would have been fighting for and with the students who were arrested, against an institution that allowed police to brutally attack its own students, and now has allowed the abduction of the people they should have been protecting.

 The Digital Storytelling Lab and the students from the School of The Arts that choose the recipients of this award are not the university administration.
-We are grateful that they have chosen to link to this statement from the award website, and we look forward to inclusion in the archive when the University responds to the demands of its students, and of the current boycott of Columbia University.
+I’m grateful that they have chosen to link to this statement from the award website, and take it as an act of hope, and solidarity with them, that this is not a refusal, but a postponement - I look forward to accepting the award when the University administration prioritizes the safety of its students, stands up to this administration, and meets the conditions of the boycott.

 sister sylvester